DominicOram/mx-bluesky-fork/docs/developer/code-map/grid_detect_xrc.rst

 Grid Detect Then Xray Centre Plan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`This plan <https://github.com/DiamondLightSource/mx-bluesky/blob/main/src/mx_bluesky/hyperion/experiment_plans/grid_detect_then_xray_centre_plan.py>`__ does the following, in roughly this order:
+`This plan <https://github.com/DiamondLightSource/mx-bluesky/blob/main/src/mx_bluesky/common/experiment_plans/common_grid_detect_then_xray_centre_plan.py>`__ does the following, in roughly this order:

 1. If called standalone, start preparing for data collection.
+2. Move the beamstop into place if it isn't already.
-2. Perform an :ref:`OAV grid detection <grid-detect>`.
+3. Perform an :ref:`OAV grid detection <grid-detect>`.
-3. Convert the parameters calculated in step 2 into something we can send to the flyscan X-ray centre.
+4. Convert the parameters calculated in step 2 into something we can send to the flyscan X-ray centre.
-4. Move the backlight out, set the aperture to small, and wait for the detector to finish moving.
+5. Move the backlight out, set the aperture to small, and wait for the detector to finish moving.
-5. Perform a :ref:`flyscan X-ray centre <flyscan>`.
+6. Perform a :ref:`flyscan X-ray centre <flyscan>`.
-6. Move the sample based on the results of step 5.
+7. Move the sample based on the results of step 5.

 .. _grid-detect:

 OAV Grid Detection
 ~~~~~~~~~~~~~~~~~~

-`This plan <https://github.com/DiamondLightSource/mx-bluesky/blob/main/src/mx_bluesky/hyperion/experiment_plans/oav_grid_detection_plan.py>`__ does the following, in roughly this order:
+`This plan <https://github.com/DiamondLightSource/mx-bluesky/blob/main/src/mx_bluesky/common/experiment_plans/oav_grid_detection_plan.py>`__ does the following, in roughly this order:

 1. Move to omega 0.
 2. Calculate the 2D grid size using the edge arrays from the OAV.